Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • Your Irish civil partner’s or spouse’s original international passport

-If both you and your spouse/civil partner are non-EEA nationals, their immigration status mainly influences your Join Family Visa application.
+If both you and your spouse/civil partner are non-EEA nationals, their immigration status mainly influences your Join Family Visa application in Ireland.
 For sponsorship, your spouse/civil partner must fall into any of the following categories:

 • Critical Skills Employment Permit holders